Giuseppe Contaldi – Guitar Teacher

 Sean Studied music at Pretoria Tech and teaches drumming to people of all ages.
 Children wishing to study drumming with Sean must be able to count because time-keeping is an issue and requires counting skills.

 Sean focuses on the Rock School and Trinity Rock and Pop syllabus.
 He teaches ideas using methods which includes learning rudiments on a practice pad and the application of those techniques onto a full kit.
 He also teaches students how to read music.
-Being a diverse stylist, his lessons cover a range of genres, including Jazz and Latin music.
+Being a diverse stylist, his lessons cover a range of genres which include Jazz and Latin music.

 082 893 988